Classification of Emergencies in the Operation Room

 The stress of a surgical procedure can trigger myocardial ischemia in susceptible high-risk patients.
 Intraoperative cardiac monitoring helps to detect signs of ischemia and appropriate oxygenation and measures can be instituted to prevent disasters.

 Incorrect drug administration

 Before and during the surgical procedure, drugs may be administered accidentally due to wrong labeling, human fatigue/inattention.
 This can be avoided by repeated checking and confirming the medication labels, avoiding too many unnecessary medications on the anesthesia machine, adequate rest for the providers and watching for miscommunication during hand-offs.

 Incorrect dose administration

-This is can be a disastrous complication especially in the case of drugs whose doses are weight dependent or in pediatric/elderly patients/patients with renal or hepatic disease.
+This can be a disastrous complication, especially in the case of drugs whose doses are weight dependent or in pediatric/elderly patients/patients with the renal or hepatic disease.

 Incorrect site of surgery/incorrect surgery

 This is a sentinel event and its incidence has increased in recent years.
 To prevent this from occurring, the following measures have been recommended: